tsunami416604/azure-docs.hu-hu/articles/role-based-access-control/quickstart-assign-role-user-portal.md

 ---
-title: Oktatóanyag – a felhasználó rbac-RÓL és az Azure portal segítségével Azure-erőforrásokhoz való hozzáférés biztosítása |} A Microsoft Docs
+title: Tutorial - Grant a user access to Azure resources using RBAC and the Azure portal
-description: Megtudhatja, hogyan felhasználó szerepköralapú hozzáférés-vezérlés (RBAC) használatával az Azure Portalon az Azure-erőforrásokhoz való hozzáférést.
+description: In this tutorial, learn how to grant a user access to Azure resources using role-based access control (RBAC) in the Azure portal.
 services: role-based-access-control
 documentationCenter: ''
 author: rolyon